FelixOnline/v2/content/articles/2013-2-14-posing-the-question-in-or-out.md

 subtitle: >
   Silvia Davey asks what UK citizens should consider come referendum time
 date: "2013-02-14 17:02:18 +0000"

 # Attributes from Felix Online V1
 id: "3324"
 old_path: /politics/3324/posing-the-question-in-or-out
 aliases:
  - /politics/3324/posing-the-question-in-or-out
+imported: true
+comments:
+ - The speech he delivered a couple of weeks ago on the future of the United Kingdom within the European Union made me positively concerned he proposes a simple inout referendumI quite agree as a pro European Brit the notion of a constituent member of the union exercising a democratic process on whether or not its people want to be part of the club makes me positively concerned too If only we could run things in a similar fashion to the European Commission Appointments not elections seem to be the way forward wouldnt you agree I am not British but a simple observer of this political discussion However I still agree that bringing the decision to voters is probably the best solution What I find very disputable instead is the fact that the national media seem to bend publics opinion depending of their current interests There was a time in which much enthusiasm was spread for the European project in particular at the time the UK seemed to have achieved a good deal but in the last few

 # Article Taxonomies
 categories:
  - politics
 tags:
+authors:
+ - tna08

+# Homepage control params
 headline: true
 featured: true